 Recently I got the opportunity to travel to Alicante and explore all the cool places to visit in and around the city.
 In my complete Alicante travel guide I wrote about the best places to visit and the best things to do and already mentioned some day trips.
 To let you make the most of your Alicante holidays I will explain what to see where in this travel blog about day trips from Alicante.

 In total my trip to Alicante lasted almost a week.
 At first I explored the city and loved hanging out in Alicante Old Town, hiking up to the Santa Barbara Castle and strolling along the Explanda de Espana and the marina.
 After 3 days I wanted to see more of the places near Alicante so I decided to rent a car.
 Initially I just rented the car for 1 day, but ended up bringing it back after 3 days only.

 How to do day trips from Alicante

 Doing day trips from Alicante is the easiest if you rent a car.
 There is a toll road that gets you from A to B fast and there are no traffic jams.
 Some of the places to visit in Alicante can only be reached by car, like Guadalest and the Canelobre caves as they are completely off the beaten path.

-I rented a car for less than €20 per day through this website.
+I rented a car for less than €20 per day through the Do You Spain website.
 They compare all the companies and give you the best fares.
 They also have all risk insurance for a couple dollars extra per day.

 If you only want to see some other big cities on your Alicante holidays then you can also go around by bus/train.
 Murcia and Benidorm can easily be reached from the Alicante train/bus station in the city center.